StandardLaw/RegularOrder/README.md

 Content draft in process.
 To suggest new or corrected content submit an [issue ticket](https://github.com/StandardLaw/RegularOrder/issues) or make a [pull request](https://help.github.com/articles/about-pull-requests/).

-## Deploying Regular Order in Organizations, Networks and Processes
+## Implementing Regular Order in Organizations, Networks and Processes

 Content draft in process.
 To suggest new or corrected content submit an [issue ticket](https://github.com/StandardLaw/RegularOrder/issues) or make a [pull request](https://help.github.com/articles/about-pull-requests/).